-Four blocs further is one of the best art museums São Paulo has to offer, the Museu de Arte de São Paulo.
+Four blocks further are one of the best art museums São Paulo has to offer, the Museu de Arte de São Paulo.
 Besides their own collection of modern art, they organize inspiring exhibitions.
-For art-lovers, a visiting this venue is a must.
+For art lovers, visiting this venue is a must.

 The general entrance fee is 45 R$, however, Tuesday and Wednesday are free of charge.
 Still, I recommend checking their website as you plan your visit.

 There is a nice surprise is waiting for you just another three blocks down.
 To your left on Alameda Joaquim Eugênio de Lima, one of the youngest Kobras will impress you.
 I even saw it in the making beginning of 2018!

 It pays tribute to Dr. Edson de Godoy Bueno, a good doctor who sadly died in 2017.